githedgehog/docs/docs/user-guide/harvester.md

 ### Add VLAN based VM Networks

-Browse over to "VM Networks" and add one for each Vlan you want to support, assigning them to the cluster network.
+Browse over to "VM Networks" and add one network for each VLAN you want to support.
+Assign them to the cluster network.

 ![Harvester VM Networks](./harvester-vm-networks.png)
 ![Harvester VM Network Details](./harvester-vm-network-details.png)

-Here is what the CRDs will look like for both vlans:
+Here is what the CRDs will look like for both VLANs:

 ```yaml
 apiVersion: k8s.cni.cncf.io/v1